-This switching power supply was built because I needed powerfull adjustable power supply for laboratory purposes.
+This switching power supply was built because I needed a powerfull adjustable bench power supply.
 Linear topology would be unusable for this power

-(2400W - 2.4 kilowatts!).
-So I chose the switching topology of two switch forward (half controlled bridge).
+(2400W = 2.4 kilowatts!), so I chose a switching topology of a two switch forward (half-controlled bridge).

-In my article about SMPSs it is a topology II.D.
-The switching upply uses IGBT transistors and is controlled by the UC3845 circuit.
+In my article about SMPS's it is a topology II.D.
+The switching supply uses IGBT transistors and is controlled by UC3845 chip.

 The schematic of my switching power supply you can see below.

-Mains voltage goes first through EMC filter.
-It is then rectified and filtered on capacitor C4.
+Mains voltage goes first through an EMI interference filter.
+It is then rectified using a bridge rectifier and smoothed using capacitor C4.

-Due to high capacity, there's an inrush limiting circuit with Re1 switch and R2.
-Relay coil and fan (from PC power supply AT / ATX)
+Due to high capacity, there's an inrush limiting circuit with Re1 relay contact and R2 resistor.
+Relay coil and fan (from an AT / ATX PC power supply)

-are powered from 12V, which is obtained via resistor from 17V aux supply.
-Select R1 so that voltage at the relay coil and the fan was 12V.
+are powered from 12V, which is dropped from 17V aux supply using a resistor R1.
+Select R1 value so that the voltage at the relay coil and the fan was 12V.

-The auxiliary supply circuit uses TNY267.
+The auxiliary power supply circuit uses TNY267.
 It is similar to

-supply described here.
-R27 provides undervoltage protection of auxiliary power - will not turn on when less than 230V DC.
+a power supply described here.
+R27 provides undervoltage protection of auxiliary power - it will not turn on at less than 230V DC.

-UC3845 control circuit has the output frequency of 50kHz and a maximum 47% duty cycle.
+UC3845 control circuit has the output frequency of 50kHz and 47% maximum duty cycle.
 It is powered through the zener diode, which reduces the supply voltage

-14.1 V and never run below 13.5 V, which protects the IGBT from desaturation.
-The original thresholds of UC3845 were set too low.
+14.1 V and never runs below 13.5 V, which protects the IGBT transistors from desaturation.
+The original UVLO thresholds of UC3845 are simply too low.

-The circuit controls MOSFET T2, which drives gate drive transformer Tr2.
+The chip controls the MOSFET T2, which drives the gate-drive transformer Tr2.
 It provides galvanic isolation and floating drive for upper IGBT.

-Via forming circuits with T3 and T4 it drives gates of IGBTs T5 and T6.
-They then switch rectified line voltage (325V) to power transformer
+Via shaping circuits with T3 and T4 it drives gates of IGBTs T5 and T6.
+They then switch rectified mains voltage (325V) to power transformer

 Tr1.
-Its output is then rectified and finally averaged and smoothed by coil L1 and capacitors C17.
+Its output is then rectified and finally averaged by inductor L1 and smoothed by capacitor bank C17.
 Voltage feedback

 is connected from the output to pin 2 of IO1.
 The output voltage of the power supply can be set using the potentiometer P1.
 Galvanic isolation of the feedback is not necessary

-because the control circuit is connected to the secondary SMPS side and thus separated from the network.
+because the control circuit is connected to the secondary SMPS side and isolated from the mains.
 Current feedback is fed through the current

-transformer TR3 into 3 pin IO1.
-The threshold current of the overcurrent protection can be set by P2.
+transformer TR3 into pin 3 of the UC3845 chip.
+The threshold current of the overcurrent protection can be set by P2 potentiometer.

 Transistors T5 and T6, diodes D5, D5', D6, D6', D7, D7', and the bridge should be placed on the heatsink.
-Diodes D7, capacitors C15 and protective RDC snubbers R22 + D8 + C14 should be placed as close as possible to the IGBT.
-LED 1 indicates operation of the supply, LED 2 indicates the current mode (overload / short circuit) or error.
+Diodes D7, capacitor bank C15 and protective RDC snubbers R22 + D8 + C14 should be placed as close as possible to the IGBTs.
+LED 1 indicates operation of the power supply, LED 2 indicates the current limiting mode (overload / short circuit) or error.
 It lights up when the supply is not working in voltage mode.
-In voltage mode, on the IO1 pin 1 is 2.5 V, otherwise it is about 6V.
-LED lights can be omitted.
+In voltage mode, on the pin 1 of IO1 there's 2.5 V, otherwise it is about 6V.
+The LEDs can be omitted.

-Inductance: Power transformer Tr1 I salvaged from an old powerfull 56V switched power supply.
+Inductances: Power transformer Tr1 I've salvaged from an old powerfull 56V switched power supply.
 Transformation ratio of primary to secondary is about 3:2 to 4:3 and the ferrite core (EE shape) has no air gap.
-If you like to wind yourself, use a similar core as in the inverter So about 6.4 cm2 (acceptable range is 6-8 square cm).
+If you like to wind it yourself, use a similar core as I used in my welding inverter, about 6.4 cm2 (acceptable range is 6-8 square cm).
 The primary is 20 turns of 20 wires, each has diameter of 0.5 to 0.6 mm.
-The secondary 14 turns of 28 wires together of the same diameter as primary.
+The secondary is 14 turns of 28 wires together, of the same diameter as primary.
 It is also possible to make windings of copper strips.
-On the contrary, the use of a single thick wire is not possible for reasons of skin effect (as it works with high frequencies).
-Halving the winding is not required, you can for example wind primary first and then secondary.
-Forward gate drive transformer Tr2 has three windings, 16 turns each.
-All winding are wound at once, by three twisted insulated bell wires.
-Is is wound on the ferrite core EI (EE may be) without air gap.
-I salvaged it from the main power transformer from a PC ATX or AT.
+On the contrary, the use of a single thick wire is not possible because of the skin effect (as it works with high frequencies).
+Splitting the winding is not required, you can for example wind primary first and then secondary.
+Forward gate-drive transformer Tr2 has three windings, 16 turns each.
+All winding are wound at once, using three twisted insulated bell wires.
+Is is wound on an EI ferrite core (EE can also be used) without air gap.
+I salvaged it from the main power transformer from an ATX or AT computer power supply.
 The core has a cross section of about 80 to 120 mm2.
-Current transformer TR3 is 1 turn to 68 turn on the ferrite ring and the size or number of turns is not critical.
+Current transformer TR3 has 1 turn primary and 68 turn secondary on a ferrite or iron poweder ring and the size or number of turns is not critical.
 In case of different number of turns you have to adjust R15.
 Auxiliary power transformer TR4 is wound on ferrite EE core with air gap and the cross section about 16 to 25 mm2.
-It comes from the auxiliary power transformer gutted from ATX.
-Orientation of winding of transformers (marked by dots) must be followed.
-Double choke EMI filter can be eg from microwave.
-Output coil L1 also comes from a 56V SMPS I gutted.
+It comes from the auxiliary power transformer taken from an old ATX.
+Orientation of windings of transformers (marked by dots) must be followed!
+Double winding EMI filter can be eg from a microwave oven.
+Output coil L1 also comes from the 56V SMPS I've taken apart.
 It consists of two parallel inductors 54uH on the iron powder rings and the total inductance is therefore 27uH.
-Each coil is a wound by two magnet copper wires 1.7 mm diameter.
-The total cross section of L1 is then approximately 9 mm2.
+Each coil is a wound by two magnet copper wires, 1.7 mm diameter each.
+The total cross section of L1 windings is then approximately 9 mm2.

-L1 is connected to the negative branch, so the cathodes of diodes have no RF voltage and can be mounted on heat sink (or part of it) without insulation.
+L1 is connected to the negative branch, so the cathodes of diodes have no RF voltage on them and so they can be mounted on a heat sink without insulation.
 Maximum input power of this switched power supply is about 2600W and efficiency at full load more than 90%.
-In this switching power supply I used IGBTs of type STGW30NC60W.
-They can be replaced by the types IRG4PC40W, IRG4PC50W, IRG4PC50U, STGW30NC60WD or similar enough powerful and fast.
-The output diodes can be any ultrafast with enough current rating.
-The upper diode (D5) sees 20A average current in the worst case, for the lower diode (D6) it 40A.
-The upper diode thus can be selected for half current than the bottom one.
-The upper diode can be eg two HFA25PB60 / DSEI30-06A or single DSEI60-06A / STTH6010W / HFA50PA60C.
-Bottom diode may be two DSEI60-06A / STTH6010W / HFA50PA60C or four HFA25PB60 / DSEI30-06A.
-Heatsink of diodes must dissipate a loss of approximately 60W.
-Loss of IGBTs can be up to 50W.
-The loss of D7 is difficult to predict because it depends on the properties of Tr1 (its inductance and coupling).
-Loss of the bridge is up to 25W.
-Source uses similar schematic as welding inverter since it works well.
-Switch S1 allows standby shutdown, because frequent mains switching of this powerful supply would not be appropriate (especially when used as laboratory power supply).
+In this switching power supply I used STGW30NC60W IGBTs.
+They can be replaced by the types IRG4PC40W, IRG4PC50W, IRG4PC50U, STGW30NC60WD or similar enough powerful and fast ones rated for 600V.
+The output diodes can be any ultrafast ones with enough current rating.
+The upper diode (D5) sees 20A average current in the worst case, the lower diode (D6) sees 40A in the worst case.
+The upper diode thus can be rated for half the current of the bottom diode.
+The upper diode can be eg two parallel HFA25PB60 / DSEI30-06A or single DSEI60-06A / STTH6010W / HFA50PA60C.
+Bottom diode may be two parallel DSEI60-06A / STTH6010W / HFA50PA60C or four HFA25PB60 / DSEI30-06A.
+The heatsink of the diodes must dissipate approximately 60W.
+Power dissipation of IGBTs can be up to 50W.
+The dissipation of D7 diodes is difficult to predict because it depends on the properties of Tr1 (its inductance and coupling).
+The dissipation of the bridge rectifier is up to 25W.
+This power supply uses a very similar schematic as my welding inverter, since it works really well.
+Switch S1 allows standby shutdown.
+This is useful so you don't always have to switch the mains input of this powerful power supply.
 Consumption in the standby state is only about 1W.
 S1 can be omitted.
-The supply is also possible to construct for a fixed voltage source.
-In this case it is advisable to optimize the transformation ratio of Tr1 for the best efficiency (eg, primary 20 turns and sedondary 1 turn for every 3.5 - 4V).
+This power supply can also be constructed for a fixed output voltage.
+In this case it is advisable to optimize the transformation ratio of Tr1 for the best efficiency (eg, primary has 20 turns and the sedondary has 1 turn per every 3.5 - 4V of output voltage).